 I was formally known as “Skinny Vinny” and grew up as a competitive distance runner and triathlete and excelled from the local to national level.
 It wasn’t until I got a degree in Kinesiology and lived with a bunch of jacked-up meatheads at University that I started catching the “muscle building” bug.

 After I hung up my running shoes, I pursued a career in the fitness industry.
 However, I didn’t look like a personal trainer (I was still scrawny Skinny Vinny), so I got some help from a local, provincial bodybuilding champ in his 40’s (who looked like he was in his20ss), and I started taking his advice.

 Within six months, I shot up from 149 pounds to 190 pounds of solid muscle.
 From there, I pursued a very successful career as a personal trainer, which led to writing my first book revealing how I achieved my skinny-to-muscular transformation.

 Over the past ten years, I’ve been dedicated to helping skinny guys transform their bodies, just like I did.

-I’m sure Ben will say the same but it’s not what they are doing, but HOW they are doing it.
+I’m sure Ben will say the same, but it’s not what they are doing, but HOW they are doing it.

-Most people lift like football players and just focus on moving weights from A to B without any thought of creating fatigue in the muscle or stressing a muscle through its full range of motion.
+Most people lift like football players and focus on moving weights from A to B without any thought of creating fatigue in the muscle or stressing a power through its full range of motion.
 A minimum of 99% of guys in the gym are not following programs aligned with their goals.

 - Not executing a full range of motion (for their body type).